openhive-network/hive/programs/beekeeper/beekeeper_wasm/documentation/Readme.md

 git clone https://github.com/ElementsProject/secp256k1-zkp.git
 cd secp256k1-zkp/
 ./autogen.sh
 #Important.
-If above script fails, then try to install: `sudo apt-get install autoconf` and/or sudo `apt-get install libtool`
+If above script fails, then try to install: `sudo apt-get install autoconf` and/or `sudo apt-get install libtool`
 emconfigure ./configure --with-asm=no --enable-shared=no --enable-tests=no --enable-benchmark=no --enable-exhaustive-tests=no --with-pic=no --with-valgrind=no --enable-module-recovery=yes
 emmake make

 **********beekeeper**********
 HIVE_DIR = a directory where hived was saved
-Libraries created in previous steps should be put into ${HIVE_DIR}/libraries/fc_minimal/CMakeLists.txt how it's showed (temporary paths are used).
+Libraries created in previous steps should be put into ${HIVE_DIR}/hive/libraries/fc_minimal/CMakeLists.txt how it's showed (temporary paths are used).

-cd ${HIVE_DIR}/programs/beekeeper/beekeeper_wasm/
+cd ${HIVE_DIR}/hive/programs/beekeeper/beekeeper_wasm/
 mkdir build
 cd build
 cmake -DCMAKE_TOOLCHAIN_FILE=${PATH TO EMSCRIPTEN}/Emscripten.cmake -DCMAKE_BUILD_TYPE=Release ..